-- $e_i$ can include things like age, gender, pre-existing conditions, income, education, etc. - Because treatment is randomly assigned, treatment and e are independent - This implies treatment is exogenous - In observational studies, treatment is not randomly assigned - The best we can hope for is that treatment is as if randomly assigned
+- e_i can include things like age, gender, pre-existing conditions, income, education, etc. - Because treatment is randomly assigned, treatment and e are independent - This implies treatment is exogenous - In observational studies, treatment is not randomly assigned - The best we can do is to control for variables using statistics.